Proposed Medicaid Section 1115 Waivers in Maine and Wisconsin

 |Appendix Table 2: Key Provisions in Maine’s Proposed Section 1115 Medicaid Demonstration Waiver|

-State also seeks waiver to apply a $5,000 asset test to all households eligible based solely on low income; impose limits on Medicaid-compliant annuities for long-term care eligibility determinations; eliminate hospitals’ ability to make presumptive eligibility determinations; waive retroactive eligibility; impose a $20 copay for ER use that does not result in an admission; and charge beneficiaries for missed appointments.
+State also seeks waiver to apply a $5,000 asset test to all households eligible based solely on low income; impose limits on Medicaid-compliant annuities for long-term care eligibility determinations; eliminate hospitals’ ability to make presumptive eligibility determinations; waive retroactive eligibility, and impose a $10 copay for ER use that does not result in an admission.

 |Duration:||Seeks 5-year waiver (Jan.
 1, 2018 through Dec.
 31, 2022).
 Would implement changes 6 months following CMS approval (estimated start: January 1, 2018); however, premiums would be required 6 months later (estimated start: July 1, 2018).|